ViniciusDevAssis/ViniciusDevAssis/README.md

 My journey as a developer started over 1 year ago, and during this time, I have been dedicated to studying and practicing programming.
 I am a Technical Specialist in Systems Development, which has provided me with a solid foundation for my work in this field.

 ## Technologies and Frameworks
+- Java: I have experience in Java development, using it to create desktop applications and algorithms with OOP principles and JDBC for database access, following the DAO design pattern.

-- Java: I have experience in Java development, particularly using Spring Boot to build web applications and RESTful APIs.
+- Spring Boot: I am familiar with using Spring Boot to build efficient and streamlined web applications and RESTful APIs.

-- JPA/Hibernate: I am familiar with using JPA/Hibernate for object-relational mapping and database access.
+- JPA/Hibernate: I have knowledge in JPA/Hibernate for object-relational mapping and database access.

-- Python: I have had some exposure to Python in personal projects and feel comfortable with the language.
+- Python: I have utilized Python for developing various algorithms related to logic programming, object-oriented programming, and desktop systems.

 ## Key Projects